-Income Taxes-Income taxes have been computed using the asset and liability method, under which deferred income taxes are provided for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities.
+Income Taxes-Income taxes have been computed using the asset and liability method in accordance with SFAS 109 "Accounting for Income Taxes" under which deferred income taxes are provided for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities.
 Deferred taxes are measured using provisions of currently enacted tax laws.
 A valuation allowance against deferred tax assets is recorded when it is more likely than not that such assets will not be fully realized.
 Tax credits are accounted for as a reduction of income taxes in the year in which the credit originates.

-The Company's estimate for the valuation allowance for deferred tax assets requires it to make significant estimates and judgments about its future operating results.
+The Company's estimate of the valuation allowance for deferred tax assets requires it to make significant estimates and judgments about its future operating results.
 The Company's ability to realize the deferred tax assets depends on its future taxable income as well as limitations on their utilization.
 A deferred tax asset is reduced by a valuation allowance if it is more likely than not that some portion or all of the deferred tax asset will not be realized prior to its expiration.
-The projections of the Company's operating results on which the establishment of a valuation allowance is based involve significant estimates regarding future demand for the Company's products, competitive conditions, product development efforts, approvals of regulatory agencies, and product cost.
+The projections of the Company's operating results on which the establishment of a valuation allowance is based involve significant estimates regarding future demand for the Company's products, competitive conditions, product development efforts, approvals of regulatory agencies and product cost.
 If actual results differ from these projections, or if the Company's expectations of future results change, it may be necessary to adjust the valuation allowance.

-Loss Per Share-Basic net loss per share is computed by dividing the net loss available to common stockholders by the weighted average number of common shares outstanding during the period.
-Since the Company has experienced net losses for all periods presented, net loss per share excludes the effect of 2,296,035, 1,906,928, and 1,863,353 options and warrants in 2007, 2006, and 2005, respectively, because such options and warrants are anti-dilutive.
+Net Loss Per Share-Basic net loss per share is computed by dividing the net loss available to common stockholders by the weighted average number of common shares outstanding during the period.
+Since the Company has experienced net losses for all periods presented, net loss per share excludes the effect of 2,791,203, 2,296,035 and 1,906,928 options, restricted stock and warrants in 2008, 2007, and 2006, respectively, because such options, restricted stock and warrants are anti-dilutive.
 Therefore the number of shares calculated for basic net loss per share is also used for the diluted net loss per share calculation.
-All share and per share amounts reflect the 1-for-3.8 reverse stock split that was effected on July 27, 2005.

-Other Comprehensive Income-Other comprehensive income consisted of the following:
+Accumulated Other Comprehensive Income-Other comprehensive income consisted of the following:

-Foreign

-Unrealized Currency Other

-Gains on Translation Comprehensive

-Investments Adjustment Income

-Balance as of December 31, 2004 \$ - \$ - \$ -

-Current-period change 826 826

-Balance as of December 31, 2005 826 826

-Current-period change 3,960 85,887 89,847

-Balance as of December 31, 2006 4,786 85,887 90,673

-Current-period change 7,343 (92,730) (85,387)

-Balance as of December 31, 2007 \$ 12,129 \$ (6,843) \$ 5,286
+Unrealized Gains (Losses) on Investments Foreign Currency Translation Adjustment Other Comprehensive Income Balance as of December 31, 2005 \$ 826 \$ \$ 826 Current-period change 3,960 85,887 89,847 Balance as of December 31, 2006 4,786 85,887 90,673 Current-period change 7,343 (92,730) (85,387) Balance as of December 31, 2007 12,129 (6,843) 5,286 Current-period change (12,129) (49,946) (62,075) Balance as of December 31, 2008 \$ \$(56,789) \$(56,789)

-Foreign Currency Transaction Gain-The Company recorded a foreign currency transaction gain of \$246,562 for the year ended December 31, 2007 in connection with partial settlements of its intercompany payable balance with its subsidiary.
+Foreign Currency Transaction Gain-The Company recorded foreign currency transaction (losses) gains of (\$64,176) and \$246,562 for the year ended December 31, 2008 and 2007, respectively, in connection with partial settlements of its intercompany payable balance with its subsidiary.

-Research and Development- Research and development costs are expensed as incurred.
-These costs include compensation and other internal and external costs associated with the development and research related to new products or concepts, preclinical studies, clinical trials, costs of product used in trials and tests.
+Research and Development-Research and development costs are expensed as incurred.
+These costs include compensation and other internal and external costs associated with the development and research related to new products or concepts, preclinical studies, clinical trials and cost of products used in trials and tests.